mattermost/docs/source/process/gitlab-process.rst

 Mattermost has created a `mattermost-support` account in GitLab for support issues.
 The plan is for Mattermost to

 - integrate GitLab issue reviews as part of existing forum issue monitoring processes,
 - aim to answer within one business day, or at best effort, and
 - subscribe to email alerts sent automatically when a `Mattermost` label is added to an issue, or when the `mattermost-support` account is assigned to a GitLab issue.

-usiness day coverage should be more than enough.

 Templates
 --------------